nighotY/capstone_project/README.md

                         CDW_SAPP_CUSTOMER

 #### Action/challanges Req 1)
-Data was extracted from JSON files, transformed according to the specifications and loaded to the MariaDB dababase.
+Data was extracted from JSON files, transformed as per the specifications in the mapping document
+and loaded to the MariaDB dababase.
 The tools used were Python 3, PySpark and SQL(MariaDB).
-One of the challenge was   \
+One of the challenge was
-to finding the options to set into jdbc conncetivity to connect to the database with 'utf8mb3' format.
+finding the options to be set into jdbc conectivity for connecting the database with 'utf8mb3' format.
+Researched and figured the settings of the options -characterEncoding and useUnicode.
 #### 2. Functional Requirements - Application Front-End
 Once data is loaded into the database, we need a front-end (console) to see/display data.
 For that, create a \
 console-based Python program to satisfy System Requirements 2 (2.1 and 2.2).